UniversalDependencies/docs/_lt/dep/cc.md

 ### Paired conjunctions

-Kartojamieji jungtukai yra tada, kai tas pats jungtukas kartojamas prie kiekvieno dėmens: _ir...ir, ar...ar, nei...nei_ ir t. t.
-Jie priklauso nuo dėmens, kurį jungia, ir žymimi _cc_.
-Paired conjunctions occur when the same conjunction is repeated before each component: _ir...ir, ar...ar, nei...nei, etc. (and…and, or…or, neither….nor, etc.)_.
-They depend on the component they connect and are annotated as _cc_.
+Paired conjunctions occur when the same conjunction is repeated before each component: _ir...ir, ar...ar, nei...nei, _etc_. (and…and, or…or, neither….nor, _etc_.)_.
+They depend on the component they connect and are annotated as `cc`.

 ~~~ sdparse
 Ir laiptus , ir turėklus darbuotojai sutvarkė . \n  The-employees fixed both the-stairs and the-handrails .